ilyabirman/Jouele/README.md

 <script src="jouele.js"></script>
 <link href="jouele.css" rel="stylesheet"/>
 ```
-<sub>HowlerJS necessary for Jouele is already included into Jouele bundle so you don’t have to include it separately.</sub>
+<sub>howler.js necessary for Jouele is already included into Jouele bundle so you don’t have to include it separately.</sub>

 ## Basic Usage
 ### Single track